input-output-hk/marlowe-starter-kit/ReadMe.md

 ## Setup

-This repository is meant to be used with [demeter.run](https://demeter.run) to execute Marlowe contracts using Marlowe Runtime, or with a docker deployment of Marlowe Runtime.
+This repository is meant to be used with [demeter.run](https://demeter.run) to execute Marlowe contracts using Marlowe Runtime, or with another similar cloud deployment of Marlowe Runtime.
 Alternatively, one can [deploy Marlowe Runtime locally with docker](docker.md) [📹](https://youtu.be/oRPTe5zbZBU).

 If you are unfamiliar with the Marlowe smart-contract language or with the Cardano blockchain, you may want to familiarize yourself with the following information: